Sunday, May 24, 2026

 and that it was tough, almost impossible to stick to our prepared plans

-but if things weren’t effective, change was required
+but we knew that if things weren’t effective, change was required

 These statements were the best we could come up with.